 The verdant stream valley of the Northwest Branch is beautiful to behold, but seriously impaired.
 As Neighbors of the Northwest Branch, we are committed to revitalizing the stream, not only for its own sake, but because its health affects that of the Anacostia, the Potomac watershed and the Chesapeake Bay into which they flow.
 There are many ways you can take action to protect our local watershed either with the NNWB or simply in your home and your neighborhood.

-Become a Member: You can become a member of Neighbors of the Northwest Branch with a $25 donation and signing up for our mailing list.
+Become a Member: You can become a member of Neighbors of the Northwest Branch with a $20 donation.
 As a member you will support our ongoing work and receive information on upcoming activities and ways in which we all can better protect our streams.
+Additional donations are welcome, of course!

 The Neighbors of the Northwest Branch is driven by volunteers contributing their time and energy for an hour, a morning, or on an ongoing basis.
 Regardless of the amount of time or energy you have to contribute, there is an action opportunity within the NNWB for you.